0layiw0la/Datafest-2025/README.md

 CyberFarm combines data analysis and digital tools to tackle post-harvest losses (PHL) in Nigeria.

 We focus on two core deliverables:
 1. A **Hybrid Distribution Solution** (Web + USSD) for farmers and distributors alike, meant to connect them to the nearest service they need.
+The goal with this was accessability, making it so with even a simple "button phone" our services can be used.

 2. A **PHL Feasibility Report** exploring market risks, designed to help **young investors** and **agripreneurs** understand:
     - What causes PHL and where the risks lie,